Best Speakers for Home DJs: How to Choose and What to Look For

-Understanding Speaker Specs: What to Look For
+Understanding Speaker Specifications: What to Consider

 Wattage